Corporate Diversity & Inclusiveness

 While a lot of diversity is not something we can immediately observe with our eyes, we all have some diversity and similarity when you peel back the layers.
 However, some of our diversity and similarity may be more prominent than others; thus, people by nature tend to make quick overt judgments.
 Therefore, to truly understand somebody and respectfully learn about their diversity, it is crucial to have open discussions with them.
 If people feel safe and comfortable, you can get to know them.
 I encourage people to make this a two-way process.

-We seen extremely positive results from D&I programs across different organizations in a variety of industries.
-They invested in D&I because their leaders believed in its intrinsic importance.
+We have seen extremely positive results from DEI&B programs across different organizations in a variety of industries.
+They invested in DEI&B, because their leaders believed in its intrinsic importance.
 Employees who feel they need to cover up or hide who they are will use a significant amount of brainpower in those efforts to conceal themselves.
 For example, people sometimes feel like they need to be a copy of their peers.
 Comparatively, employees who are comfortable being themselves at work will be happier.
 They are also certainly more focused, productive, and less stressed.
 As a result, they are able to handle changes much easier than others, which is a significant benefit.

-Nonetheless, some pitfalls can also hurt an organization that doesn't understand how a D&I policy, or even earnest attempts at increasing it, can backfire.
+Nonetheless, some pitfalls can also hurt an organization that doesn't understand how a DEI&B policy, or even earnest attempts at increasing it, can backfire.
 Therefore, more informal and formal discussions need to take place about change in general in the workplace at all levels.
 For people to be more open-minded and less resistant to change, real shifts need to happen in a corporation's culture and strategy.
 Policy-making is never enough!
 Yes, a policy can be an enforcement tool but, people will always find loopholes, grey areas, or ways to hide their anti-diversity efforts within the workplace.

 Programs like mandatory diversity training, candidate assessments, and grievance systems have had mixed results.
 When these programs are forced upon a system, employees might rebel and find ways around them.
 Some folks that refuse to adapt and change might fall away, but the system as a whole will still suffer.
 If minimization or prevention of lawsuits for discrimination is the primary goal, there will be limited benefits.
-Voluntary D&I programs are statistically far more promising.
+Voluntary DEI&B programs are statistically far more promising.
 The chances of success will be far more significant when the acceptance and encouragement of diversity are part of the organizational culture.

 Diversity of thought is very important.
 Why?
 It increases creative thinking and enhances problem-solving skills.
 Consequently, a lack of it can lead to bad decision making like "Groupthink."
 That sometimes occurs when a person with a powerful personality leads a group and is not open to different ideas.
 It can also happen in groups where the people under a leader are too afraid to voice their opinions as they don't know if the leader will appreciate it or not.
 Due to this, leaders can develop "yes-people" without even realizing it.
 Leaders that are open and give voice & support to others are more likely to avoid groupthink's toxicity and negative ramifications.